 If you sell food or offer lodging to the public, you will need a Health Department license in most cases.
 The Food & Lodging Program is here is to assist you in that process.

 How to Get a License From the Health Department

-- Decide which license you need and review the regulations.
-Home-based food businesses should look here.
+- Determine which license you need, and review the regulations.
+Home-based food businesses can find specific information here.

-- Submit an application and license fees by mail 30 days before opening.
+- Mail the application and license fees 30 days before opening.

 - Complete an opening inspection.
 You are approved to begin operating after you pass an opening inspection and have all permits from other agencies in place.
 The license will be mailed to you within 10 business days.

 In rare cases, a license is not required.
-Read about the license exemptions here.
+Learn more about license exemptions